-The Aquarium focuses on showcasing and highlighting new discoveries and little know ecosystems.
+The Aquarium focuses on showcasing and highlighting discoveries, and little know ecosystems.

-It was the first ever Aquarium to further exploration of the “twilight zone”.
+It was the first-ever Aquarium to explore the ‘twilight zone’ further.

-Taking the tradition of scientific research further, The Kimball Natural History Museum allows you to learn about some of the most amazing and significant discoveries and relevant issues of our time.
+Taking the tradition of scientific research further, The Kimball Natural History Museum allows you to learn about some of our time’s most unique and significant discoveries and relevant issues.

-It is a step forward to make people aware of preserving our biodiversity and how to sustain it through their interactive exhibits and captivating historical specimens like the 87-foot tall blue whale skeleton.
+It is a step forward to make people aware of preserving our biodiversity and how to sustain it through their interactive exhibits and beautiful historical specimens like the 87-foot tall blue whale skeleton.

 The Shake House explores seismic science and allows visitors to experience an earthquake.

-The earthquake simulator resembles an old Victorian homeand is quite popular with kids and adults alike.
+The earthquake simulator resembles an old Victorian home and is popular with kids and adults alike.

-The Museum’s 2.5-acre rooftop is also referred to as ‘The Living Roof’ because 87% of it is covered in rolling hills, fields and local wildlife.
+The Museum’s 2.5-acre rooftop is called ‘The Living Roof’ because 87% is covered in rolling hills, fields, and local wildlife.

-It is estimated that the roof of the California Academy of Sciences is home to 1.7 million plants.
+The California Academy of Sciences roof is home to 1.7 million plants.